samuelcastro/eyeq.xml2json/README.md

 ```

 The module will convert all _xml files_ inside your xml folder creating the same directory structure.
+If the destination folder do not exist yet, wil be created.

 ### For Example: ###